nagmex210/nagmex210/README.md

 ### Hi there 👋
 - 🥶 freshman
-- 📖 Studying at bilkent
+- 📖 Studying at University
 - 🎓 Graduated from Dame de Sion

 <!--